 Annual maintenance budgets for level crossing warning devices are a continuation of existing and adjusted for inflation (shown in the chart to the right).

-A budget for operational traffic management (\$40,000 annually) has been added to allow for maintenance of electronic sign boards at schools.
+A budget for operational traffic management (\$40,000 annually) has been added to allow for maintenance of electronic sign boards at schools but has not been approved by Council.